warp-ds/warp-chart-styling-poc/README.md

 - Animation (loading chart, tooltip placement, responsive)
 - Responsivity (horizontal scaling of chart, bar widths etc)
 - Components, sub components, props for components
-- Is it possible to build Web Components components in Svelte?

 ## How to run